data-science-infinity/data-science-infinity.github.io/_posts/2024-03-04-enhancing-targeting-accuracy.md

 We firstly needed to compile the necessary data from tables in the database, gathering key customer metrics that may help predict *delivery club* membership.

 Within our historical dataset from the last campaign, we found that 69% of customers did not sign up and 31% did.
 This tells us that while the data isn't perfectly balanced at 50:50, it isn't *too* imbalanced either.
-Even so, we make sure to not rely on classification accuracy alone when assessing results - also analysing Precision, Recall, and F1-Score.
+Even so, we make sure to not rely on classification accuracy alone when assessing results - also analyzing Precision, Recall, and F1-Score.

 As we are predicting a binary output, we tested four classification modeling approaches, namely: